Highlights of Life to Life include:

 - How much insurance do I need?
 The Collegiate Alumni Life Calculator (CALC) is a confidential online tool to help answer the question.

-- Legal services for will preparation and estate resolution for you and your spouse or domestic partner while you are insured at no cost to you.
+- Legal services for will preparation2 and estate resolution2 for you and your spouse or domestic partner while you are insured at no cost to you.

 - Automatic premium payment option.
 Straight from your bank account with no surcharge.